largecats/sparksql-formatter/README.md

   -h, --help            show this help message and exit -f FILES [FILES ...], --files FILES [FILES ...]
                         Paths to files to format.
-  -i, --inplace         Format the files in place.
+  -i, --in-place        Format the files in place.
   --config CONFIG       Configurations for the query language.
 Can be a path to a config file or a dictionary.
 ```